-Our Governance Committee requested that the Graco Compensation Department conduct a peer group comparison of director compensation and present such data at its February 2017 meeting.
-The peer companies selected for the comparison matched the peer group identified for executive compensation on page 20 of the Compensation Discussion and Analysis section of the Proxy Statement for the 2017 Annual Meeting of Shareholders.
-In reviewing the peer group comparison, the Governance Committee concluded that annual committee chair retainers fell below the median of the peer group.
-As a result, the Board of Directors, upon recommendation of the Governance Committee, determined that, effective May 1, 2017, the annual retainer for the Chair of the Governance Committee will increase from \$7,500 to \$10,000, the annual retainer for the Chair of the Management Organization and Compensation Committee will increase from \$10,000 to \$12,500, and the annual retainer for the Chair of the
+Our Governance Committee requested that the Graco Compensation Department conduct a peer group comparison of director compensation and present such data at its February 2019 meeting.
+The peer companies selected for the comparison matched the peer group identified for executive compensation on page 22 of the Compensation Discussion and Analysis section of the Proxy Statement for the 2019 Annual Meeting of Shareholders.
+In reviewing the peer group comparison, the Governance Committee concluded that total director cash compensation fell below the median of the peer group.
+As a result, the Board of Directors, upon recommendation of the Governance Committee, determined that, effective May 1, 2019, the annual retainer for non-employee directors would increase from \$65,000 to \$71,000.

-Audit Committee will increase from \$15,000 to \$20,000.
 No other adjustments were made to the non-employee directors' compensation.